Flume Health is an insurance administrator cutting costs by pre-approving prices and paying on-demand – TechCrunch

 Traditional insurance administrators usually offer a bundled package of services that companies just pay for.
 Instead, Flume offers companies transparent pricing for independent services that allows patients and providers to pick and choose — cutting out much of the claims processing that creates additional administrative overhead for care providers, according to the company.

-To navigate the world of third party administrators, Flume hired one.
-The company’s chief operating officer was the chairman of the board of third party administrators, Kevin Schlotman.
+To navigate the world of third-party administrators, Flume hired one.
+The company’s chief operating officer was the chairman of the board of the Society of Professional Benefit Administrators, Kevin Schlotman.

 “As SPBA chairman, I am constantly looking at the future of our industry and have been frustrated by the lack of transparency in the cost and quality of healthcare, and the structural barriers in place that restrict flexibility in plan design and reimbursement methods that our clients are demanding,” Schlotman said in a statement when he joined the company in September.

-So far, Flume has eight customers who’ve signed on to its digital health plan administration service pulling its first clients from unions and school districts across five states.
+So far, Flume has eight customers who’ve signed on to its digital health plan administration service, pulling its first clients from unions and school districts across five states.

-The New York-based company has also managed to attract a few investors, raising $4 million from New York investors including Primary Venture Partners, Accomplice, Founder Collective, and Entrepreneurs Roundtable Accelerator.
+The New York-based company has also managed to attract a few investors, raising $4 million from New York investors, including Primary Venture Partners, Accomplice, Founder Collective and Entrepreneurs Roundtable Accelerator.

 By working directly with providers to get cash prices for services, patients avoid surprise bills and know what they’re paying before an appointment, according to the company.

 “Cedric and team have created a solution to one of the most crippling problems facing America right now, and their early success is strong evidence that employers are desperate for change.
-What they’re doing has huge implications for the future of healthcare in our country,” said TJ Mahoney, partner at Accomplice .
+What they’re doing has huge implications for the future of healthcare in our country,” said TJ Mahoney, a partner at Accomplice .